zephinzer/featuris/docs/deploying.md

 ```

 ## Via Docker Image Pull
 Create a new directory and place your feature manifests in it.

-Run the following from the directory, which pulls in the Docker image from Docker Hub and uses it to instantiate a container that is running in `"production"` with logs enabled.
-The `-v` flag indicates that the folder you are at, should be used as the directory for `/app/data/features`, which means the current directory you are at with feature manifests will be mapped to the container's `/app/data/features`.
-Lastly the `-p` flag indicates to expose port 3000 on the host (first '3000') from the container's port 3000 (second '3000')
+Run the following from the directory, which pulls in the Docker image from Docker Hub and uses it to instantiate a container that is running in `"production"` with logs enabled (the `-e` flags).

 ```bash
 docker pull zephinzer/featuris:latest